Quantitative & Symbolic Reasoning Center

 Not theater, except when referring to the former Minor Theater.

 before a name Capitalize titles of Hamilton employees.
-Do not set off by commas: Professor of Music Sam Pellman gave a lecture.
+Do not set off by commas: Senior Director of Interactive Media Tim O’Keeffe launched the new website.

-after a name Lowercase after an individual’s name and set off by commas: Sam Pellman, professor of music, gave a lecture.
+after a name Lowercase after an individual’s name and set off by commas: Tim O’Keeffe, senior director of interactive media, launched the new website.

 This rule applies to academic titles (Visiting Assistant Professor of Classics Anne Feltovich; Lecturer in Music Rick Montalbano; Teaching Fellow in East Asian Languages and Literatures Shuang Wu) and other Hamilton titles: Master Mechanic Ray Barretta was promoted.
 Master Maintenance Mechanic Christopher Rubino was promoted.
 Chairman of the Board of Trustees Steve Sadove ’73 addressed alumni.
 Steve Sadove ’73, chairman of the Board of Trustees, addressed alumni.